lorenzo-rovigatti/comp_bio_notes/proteins.md

 Cis conformation over $\phi$ (left) and over $\psi$ (right).
 The numbers above the dashed lines are the average distances between $C$ (left) and $N$ (right) atoms.
 ```

 We are now equipped to rationalise our observation that values of $\phi \approx 0$ are forbidden, while conformations with $\psi \approx 0$ are infrequent but not impossible.
 The difference between the typical conformations having these dihedral values can be appreciated by looking at [](#fig:steric): in both cases the two 1-4 atoms connected to the atoms involved in the bond that defines the dihedral lie in the same half-plane and are roughly at the same distance ($\approx 2.9 \, \angstrom$).
-However, in the $\phi$ case the two atoms are both carbons, which have a "minimum allowed distance" of $r_0^{\rm CC} \approx 3.0 \, AA$, making this conformation essentially forbidden.
+However, in the $\phi$ case the two atoms are both carbons, which have a "minimum allowed distance" of $r_0^{\rm CC} \approx 3.0 \, \angstrom$, making this conformation essentially forbidden.
 By contrast, in the $\psi$ case both atoms are nitrogens, so that the minimum allowed distance is $r_0^{\rm NN} \approx 2.7 \, \angstrom$, which is smaller than the actual $N-N$ distance: according to the effect of this 1-4 interaction, this conformation is allowed.

 Of course, even if we look at the contributions due to van der Waals forces only, there are other atom-atom interactions that forbid specific conformations.
 These interactions involve mostly the oxygen, the alpha carbon and the $N$ hydrogen of the backbone, but also the side chains.
 However, in the latter case the main contributor is the beta carbon, which is why the only AA lacking it, glycine, has a distinctively different Ramachandran plot.